clearbluejar/clearbluejar.github.io/_posts/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype.md

 1. The order of adding links is reversed
 2. The function called might be external.
 Ghidra has separate method to test whether or not the function reference is external and when building the called graph, this case must be checked.

-As the callgraph class traverses the function edges, it builds up a record in `self.graph` that looks something like:
+As the `CallGraph` class traverses the function edges, it builds up a record in `self.graph` that looks something like:

 > TODO add self.graph here

-The last step was to add some visualization to the graph data.
+The last step was to add some visualization for the graph data.

 ## Markdown All The Things